roozbehid/WasmWinforms/README.md

 File issues and submit pull request so it will be faster/less buggy!
 There are many many bugs and this project/product is not at all recommended for production.
 It is pre-alpha phase!

+# We have many better UI frameworks for browsers and web, why use Winforms?!
+Well that is a really good question.
+I dont know.
+It was fun doing this thing.
+Maybe call it some useless technology...